cyberark/conjur-spring-boot-sdk/README.md

 # Conjur Spring Boot Plugin

 The Conjur Spring Boot Plugin provides client-side support for externalized configuration of secrets in a distributed system.
-The plugin is intended for both newly built Spring Boot applications and those built prior to the availability of CyberArk Conjur.
-Using the Conjur Spring Boot Plugin requires minimal changes to your Spring Boot application code, supports CyberArk secrets in the code, and maintains the names of your application's secrets and passwords.
-Your application’s secrets are stored in [Conjur’s Vault](https://www.conjur.org/), which offers the following benefits:
+The plugin can be integrated with exisiting and new Spring Boot applications to retrieve the secrets from Conjur.
+Application credentials/secrets stored in Conjur can be retrieved with minimal code changes to the existing Spring Boot application code using Conjur Spring Boot Plugin.

+#Benefits of storing application’s secrets in [Conjur’s Vault](https://www.conjur.org/):

 * Provides one central location to store and retrieve secrets for applications across all environments.
 * Supports the management of static and dynamic secrets such as username and password for remote applications and resources.